 You can also set up a free financial wellness and money management session for your teen by contacting one of our Nationally Certified Credit Counselors at firstname.lastname@example.org or visiting pelicanstatecu.com/wellness.

 1Pelican State CU membership eligibility required.
 Adult 18 years old or older must be a joint account holder on child’s Team Pelican youth savings account.
 Joint account holder must provide a form of identification for themself and the child, such as a birth certificate or Social Security card, to open account.
 Highest attainable grade on the report card pertains to each individual semester-end report card’s grading scale, including A, S (Satisfactory), and (O) Outstanding.
 Maximum of $35 per semester-end report card for Team Pelican accounts ($5 per A) and $70 per semester if the student also has an active Pelican Teen Checking account ($10 per A).
 Copy of official semester-end report card required.
 Report card must list account holder’s name, school name, and date or year to qualify for rewards.
-Only the student's most recent semester-end report card is accepted.
+Only the student's most recent semester-end report card will be accepted.
 Report cards are accepted for either of the major semesters, such as May-end and December-end, or terms, such as spring or fall terms.
 December-end (or fall term) report cards can be cashed in until February 28 of the following year, and May-end (or spring term) report cards can be cashed in until July 31 of the same year.